AP source: Gregorius, Phillies agree to $14M, 1-year deal - WHIZ News

 Gregorius’ 2019 debut was delayed until June 7 after Tommy John surgery on Oct.
 17, 2018, to repair an elbow ligament torn during Game 2 of the AL Division Series at Boston.
 The left-handed hitter batted .238 with 16 homers and 61 RBIs this year, leaving him with a .264 average, 110 homers and 417 RBIs in eight major league seasons.

 “Didi has been a great player for us.
-He’s a great person,” current Yankee manager Aaron Boone said.
+He’s a great person,” current Yankees manager Aaron Boone said.
 “Teams are lucky to have him because he’s a really good player.
-And I think obviously going into winter where he’s healthy would expect a really full productive season from him.”
+And I think obviously going into a winter where he’s healthy, would expect a really full, productive season from him.”

 Philadelphia is among the teams making aggressive offseason additions.
 The Phillies agreed to a $118 million, five-year contract with right-hander Zack Wheeler, who left the division rival New York Mets.

-New York was wary of a long-term commitment to a shortstop who turns 30 in February.
+The Yankees were wary of a long-term commitment to a shortstop who turns 30 in February.
 Gleyber Torres can move from second base to shortstop and DJ LeMahieu can become the Yankees’ regular second baseman, freeing up money for starting pitching.

-New York is among the bidders for Gerrit Cole.
+New York landed the biggest prize on the free agent market late Tuesday night, adding Gerrit Cole to its rotation with a record $324 million, nine-year contract, a person familiar with the deal told The Associated Press.

+The person spoke on condition of anonymity because the agreement had not been announced.

 “You’re not always going to have the perfect roster,” Boone said.
 “There is certainly a chance that we could be very right-handed, but we also know there is a really good chance that we will be a really good offense.”